 The Associate Degree Nursing (ADN) program has a maximum enrollment of 108 students per admitted cohort.
 The ADN program admits one cohort in the Fall semester and one cohort in the Spring semester each year.
 The ADN program does not have summer Nursing Clinical courses.
+The deadline for submitting an online application and any related qualification documents is April 30, 2021, at 5:00 p.m. for Fall 2021 and November 12, 2021, at 5:00 p.m. for Spring 2022.
+Electronic Application forms must be accurate (legal names), complete and professional in appearance.
+Application forms with missing or inaccurate components will NOT be considered for review.

 The following process will be utilized to qualify students for the program.
-Each step in Phase 1 and 2 are required and it is the student's responsibility to read and understand this process.
+Each step in Phase 1 and 2 is needed by one of the above deadlines.
 No exceptions will be granted.
+It is the applicant's responsibility to read and understand this application process.